All in One View

 Discussion

-An unexpected change
+Example scenario: an unexpected change

 You are in an emergency response situation.
 You need to generate daily situation reports.
-You automated your analysis to read data directly from the online server 😁.
-However, the people in charge of the data collection/administration needed to remove/rename/reformat one variable you found helpful 😞!
+You automated your analysis to read data directly from the online server.
+However, the people in charge of the data collection/administration needed to remove/rename/reformat one variable you found helpful!

 How can you detect if the input data is still valid to replicate the analysis code you wrote the day before?